Arcadia station

-Arcadia station is an at-grade light rail station on the L Line of the Los Angeles Metro Rail system.
+Arcadia station is an at-grade light rail station on the A Line of the Los Angeles Metro Rail system.
 It is located at the intersection of 1st Avenue and Santa Clara Street in Arcadia, California, after which the station is named.

-This station opened on March 5, 2016, as part of Phase 2A of the Foothill Extension project.
-This station and all the other original Gold Line and Foothill Extension stations will be part of the A Line upon completion of the Regional Connector project in 2023.
+This station opened on March 5, 2016, as part of Phase 2A of the Gold Line Foothill Extension Project.
 An overpass bridge was constructed over Santa Anita Avenue near the station.

 History

 Former bridge

 In Arcadia, a steel railroad bridge transitioned the Atchison, Topeka and Santa Fe Railway between the I-210 and street grade.
 This bridge, between Baldwin and Santa Anita, was deemed unsafe following the 1994 Northridge earthquake and removed by Caltrans.
 The Phase 2A project constructed the "Iconic Freeway Structure or Gold Line Bridge" (IFS), as the replacement bridge.
 Designed by Minnesota artist Andrew Leicester, the bridge was unveiled in December 2012.
 Leicester's design was chosen from 17 others in a competitive process.
 The artist worked with L.A. design consultant AECOM as well as the bridge's builder, Skanska USA, on the final design and construction.
 The woven-basket look of the bridge's support columns emulate the woven baskets of the native Chumash people of the San Gabriel Valley while the underside of the bridge evokes a Western diamondback rattlesnake.